shilpay25/docker-node-mongo-react-STARTER/README.md

 - Docker
 - Node JS (just to install dependencies)

-Everything else will be pulled from Docker/Npm repositories !
+Everything else will be pulled from Docker or Npm repositories

 Getting Started
 ---------------